-Trimming (or slashing) your expenditures isn’t always easy.
+Trimming (or slashing) your expenditures isn’t always easy (even though the Trim app is helping to change this).
 Certain expenses require a great deal of effort, or potentially disruptive lifestyle changes, to reduce.
 For instance, whether you rent or buy, cutting your housing costs typically means downsizing your life and moving into a smaller home (not always possible, depending on your life situation), refinancing your mortgage (which can cost thousands upfront), or moving into a cheaper rental apartment (which is stressful and time-consuming).

 The news isn’t all bleak for frugal consumers.
 Plenty of low-hanging fruit awaits those newly committed to reducing their ongoing expenditures and spending smarter.
 Whether directly or indirectly, these banking and buying hacks all have the power to trim spending, improve cash flow, and boost financial health – without demanding personal sacrifices or major lifestyle overhauls.

 Many of these tips come courtesy of Katie Linendoll, “TODAY Show” tech contributor and lifehacker extraordinaire.
 Though her day job involves hunting down and covering stories about innovation and consumer tech, she’s also passionate about something much more mundane: personal finance.

 “We should be getting better financial tips and education while we are in high school and college,” says Linendoll.
 “Young people head off into the real world without basic financial skills…(with) no idea how to develop a budget, plan for the financial ups and downs of adulthood, or live within their means.”

 The rest of this advice comes from seasoned personal finance experts and my own personal budgetary wrangles.